Originally Published on 8th November 2016

 Though this may increasingly look like a paper vs digital debate in the making, it is not.
 I am only speaking of the physicality of reading and its beauty and the potential of that beauty to be tiny pieces of art that people want to collect and own.

 When you speak of the beauty of books, it is firstly, of course, the beauty of its words.
 What is a book if not the thoughts penned in its pages, their formidable power to open minds, make you travel lands yet unimagined, unexplored, experience conditions you have never and may never encounter, live in eras long gone, believe in the stories of people, of myth, of magic, and of heroes.
+Why else would schools, from a traditional place of learning to a virtual charter school want all their students to read as much as possible?

 But a book is not just its words.
 It is the illustrator’s, the cover artist’s, the publisher’s rendition of those words.
 The always delightful line drawings or full colour illustrations we discover in its pages, the more classic vs unconventional setting of text, the use of type, the double page spread of detailed maps done in ink that become the itch in your feet and you wish that Middle Earth were a place you could purchase a one-way ticket to.